Lementknight/lementknight/README.md

 ## About Me

-I'm a Computer Science student at Syracuse University (graduating December 2025) with hands-on experience in Site Reliability Engineering, software development, and quantum computing.
-I'm passionate about building scalable systems and contributing to open-source projects.
+I am a site reliability engineer who strives to make systems that are reliable, maintainable, and scalable.
+I love being able to tackle problems that are daunting where solutions feel unfeasible.
+I attribute my ability to problem solve to my background in education, computer science, mathematics, and engineering.

-**Currently:** Project Manager at Innovate Orange, leading a team of developers building production-ready Discord bots with Python, Discord.py, and Google Cloud Platform infrastructure.
+**Recently:** Project Manager at Innovate Orange, leading a team of developers building production-ready Discord bots with Python, Discord.py, and Google Cloud Platform infrastructure.
+Conducting comprehensive PR reviews and providing mentorship to team members, resulting in 100% improvement in code quality and 80% increase in on-time deliveries.

 **Previously:** Site Reliability Engineering Intern at **Google**, where I improved Monarch monitoring system release velocity through implementing granular software release freeze controls for Google's planet-scale infrastructure.
 I also developed automated configuration generation tooling in Go and Bazel, reducing manual overhead.